 The CTNMH has researchers active in forty-one Field of Research Codes, with 75.5% of the Centres research falling within Neurology (1109), Clinical Science (1103), Psychology (1701), Cognitive Science (1702) and Public Health (1117).
 In ERA 2008, Cognitive Science (FOR code 1702) received a score of 4 ("above world standard") and was ranked equal second across the nation, with only one (much larger) group in the nation receiving a higher score.
 Public Health, Clinical Science and Neurology all performed at ranking 3 (at world standard).

 SCOPE OF RESEARCH

-The CTNMH has researchers and clinicians investigating a wide range of translational areas, including (but not limited to):
+The CTNMH has researchers and clinicians investigating a wide range of neuroscience and mental health disciplines, including (but not limited to):

 The CTNMH supports a progressive and active research environment by offering support through Summer scholarship schemes, RHD support grants, start-up funding for new post-doctoral appointments, travel and publication support, and through targeted mentoring and grant review by senior researchers.